Puppet-Finland/puppet-rsnapshot/README.md

 "daily") should be defined earlier than and also run before the less frequent ones (e.g. "monthly).
 Aping the above configuration is probably the safest bet.

+Use the _rsnapshot::allow_ class to allow connections to hosts to be backed up:

+    classes:
+        - rsnapshot::allow

+    rsnapshot::allow::host: '10.122.49.4'
+    rsnapshot::allow::key: '<rsnapshot's public key as a string>'

+The IP address is added to SSH authorized_keys options, so that the given key is only valid if the connection comes from the given host.

 For more details on module usage refer to these source files:

 * [Class: rsnapshot](manifests/init.pp)